Occupational Therapy

-Occupational Therapists aim to help people with disabilities achieve their maximum level of function when carrying out their every day activities, including both work and leisure.
-Your therapist will work closely with you to assess your current strengths and requirements, and will provide you with advice and treatment to enable you to regain an acceptable quality of life.
+Occupational Therapy (OT) aims to help you live your best life at home, at work - and everywhere else.
+It's all about being able to do the things you want and have to do.
+We work alongside adults and children that have been affected by neurological conditions to achieve their maximum level of function when carrying out everyday activities.
+Your Occupational Therapist will work closely with you to assess your current strengths and requirements, and will provide you with advice and treatment to enable you to regain an acceptable quality of life.

 Assessment